Normal structure of isotropic reductive groups over rings: Root systems corresponding to parabolic subgroups

 We will use the following version of~\cite[Exp.
 XXVI Prop.
 6.1]{SGA}.

 \begin{lem} Let $L=\Center_G(S)$ be the subscheme of $G$ fixed by $S$.
-Let $\Psi\subseteq X^*(S)$ be a $K$-subsheaf of sets closed under addition of characters.
+Let $\Psi\subseteq X^*(S)$ be an $R$-subsheaf of sets closed under addition of characters.
 Then there exists a unique smooth connected closed subgroup $U_\Psi$ of $G$ normalized by $L$ and satisfying

 Moreover, \begin{enumerate} \item if $0\in\Psi$, then $U_\Psi$ contains $L$; \item if $\Psi=\{0\}$, then $U_\Psi=L$; \item if $\Psi=-\Psi$, then $U_\Psi$ is reductive; \item if $\Psi\cup(-\Psi)=X^*(S)$, then $U_\Psi$ and $U_{-\Psi}$ are two opposite parabolic subgroups of $G$ with the common Levi subgroup $U_{\Psi\cap(-\Psi)}$; \item If $0\notin\Psi$, then $U_\Psi$ is unipotent. \end{enumerate} \end{lem}